idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/laser_welding.md

 The incompressible Navier-Stokes equations are solved for mass, momentum, and energy.
-These equations are run on the displaced mesh such that a mesh convection term (see [INSADMeshConvection.md]) must be added to correct the material velocity.
+These equations are run on the displaced mesh such that a mesh convection term (see [INSADMeshConvection.md]) must be added to correct the material velocity, as shown in equation 2 of [!cite](kong2017scalable).
 Both SUPG and PSPG stabilizations are used in this input.
 The kernels used to model the Navier-Stokes equations are shown below:

 !listing modules/navier_stokes/examples/laser-welding/3d.i block=Kernels remove=Kernels/disp_x Kernels/disp_y Kernels/disp_z